vitejs/docs-de/docs/config/dep-optimization-options.md

 Setzen Sie `true`, um die Vorab-Bündelung von Abhängigkeiten zu erzwingen, und ignorieren Sie zuvor zwischengespeicherte optimierte Abhängigkeiten.

+## optimizeDeps.holdUntilCrawlEnd

+- **Experimental**
+- **Type:** `boolean`
+- **Default:** `true`

+When enabled, it will hold the first optimized deps results until all static imports are crawled on cold start.
+This avoids the need for full-page reloads when new dependencies are discovered and they trigger the generation of new common chunks.
+If all dependencies are found by the scanner plus the explicitely defined ones in `include`, it is better to disable this option to let the browser process more requests in parallel.

 ## optimizeDeps.disabled

 - **Veraltet**